 1. Toorak

 While looking for the most exclusive properties and affluent suburbs in Melbourne, you may have found the name Toorak.
-The most expensive house in Toorak sold for an eye-watering $80 million in 2021.
+The most expensive house in Toorak sold for an eye-watering $80 million in 2021 – talk about luxury!

 This area is located 5 kilometres southeast of the city centre.
-You would find the most affluent neighbourhoods in this region because of their luxurious properties.
+You would find the most affluent neighbourhoods in this region because of their luxurious properties and peaceful tree-lined streets.

-The median house price in Toorak is $5.19 million and the rent cost per week is almost $1,025.
-Toorak is the closest suburb to Melbourne CBD with the highest property prices.
+Toorak is also the closest suburb to Melbourne CBD with the highest property prices.

-While Toorak isn’t the most expensive suburb in Australia, it’s certainly up there!
+While Toorak isn’t the most expensive suburb in Australia (hint: it’s in Sydney), it’s certainly up there!

 2. East Melbourne